-Insurance costs for buildings and their contents, vehicles, and workers' compensation are pooled for a common-based distribution and allocated to the appropriate departmental chartstrings by University Financial Services' Cost Accounting Services, as follows:
+Insurance costs for buildings and their contents, vehicles, and workers' compensation are pooled for a common-based distribution and allocated to the appropriate departmental chartstrings by University Financial Services' Financial & Cost Accounting Services (FCAS), as follows:

 - Building and Contents - insurance costs are allocated to the chartstring(s) provided by the receiving departments, based on current building property valuation amounts and property additions/deletions provided by Risk Management & Safety.

 - Worker’s Compensation - Based on a periodic actuarial study, a cash reserve level is adjusted to ensure adequate protection against workers' compensation claims.
-Risk Management & Safety determines the funding level of the workers' compensation reserve, and Cost Accounting Services distributes the reserve increase to the University benefit rates based on the payroll bases of the benefit rates.
-Cost Accounting Services posts weekly workers' compensation claims against the workers' compensation reserve throughout the year.
+Risk Management & Safety determines the funding level of the workers' compensation reserve, and FCAS distributes the reserve increase to the University benefit rates based on the payroll bases of the benefit rates.
+FCAS posts weekly workers' compensation claims against the workers' compensation reserve throughout the year.

 To ensure that sufficient time has passed in the fiscal year to allocate costs incurred during the year, the processing of these charges typically occurs in March.